esnet/oscars-frontend/README.md

   - Run a `mvn package deploy` on the frontend (do this ONLY when everything is tested and working as expected)
     - If you're in development mode, you can skip the deploy mode for now.
 Just do a `mvn install` locally
   - Bump the version dependency on the backend (`oscars-newtech`) in the top level `pom.xml`
+  - Then, in the backend, run `mvn clean install` from the top level directory

 ### IntelliJ IDEA settings